sudersoncispl/project2/README.md

 Changes done for the commit to the project2
 Adding line in git locally
 Adding a line on github
-added a new line in git
+added a another line in github